 What are 2.4GHz and 5GHz frequencies anyway?

 This is where 5GHz comes in.
 The 5GHz frequency is faster and offers a much more stable connection to all connected devices.
-The only downside is, it doesn’t cover a wide space.
+The only downside is, it doesn’t cover a vast space.
 So even though it’s faster, nobody really wanted to have a router that only supports 5GHz frequency.

 From then on, 2.4GHz and 5GHz frequencies simply coexisted through dual-band routers.
 So when new devices connect to your wifi network, it automatically connects to the 5GHz frequency.
 As for older gadgets, or when you are far away from the router, it connects to the 2.4GHz band.

 Still confused about these two?
 We understand!
-Check our full explanation for 2.4GHz and 5GHz frequencies here.
+Check our full explanation for 2.4GHz and 5GHz frequencies here

 What’s a tri-band router?